 Students outside mathematics who are looking for a single widely useful mathematics course should consider Statistics for Life and Social Sciences.
 Statistics is about describing data, producing data and drawing appropriate conclusions from data.
 An understanding of statistics is vital for all the sciences.
 This course does not require a high level of mathematics; rather the emphasis is on the quite sophisticated concepts involved in drawing samples from populations, testing hypotheses, and in making estimations.
 The course uses Excel, the package standard in business applications.

 Please see Advice on Choosing First Year Mathematics Courses for more information on course selection.

 Special needs are catered for in many ways.
 There is a talented students program that involves accelerated progress and extra contact with leading mathematicians.
 For students who lack the assumed knowledge for courses, there is a bridging course in late January through February to bring students from an HSC "Mathematics" level up to HSC "Mathematics Extension 1" level.
 For those who have difficulties keeping up with work during the year, there are extra voluntary tutorials and the Maths Student Support Scheme, a scheme where first-year students consult higher-year students at a drop-in centre.
-MATH1231 is available in Summer Semester so that students who start in mid-year or who fail a course can complete their degrees in minimum time.

 With first year over, it's time to look at second year and beyond, where specialised courses lead to the coalface of real research mathematics.